akdh/entertain-me/README.md

       "serviceId": 1
     }

-Your server must respond to POST requests send to the callback URL.
+Your server must respond to POST requests sent to the callback URL.

 If the URL is successfully registered a POST request will be sent to this URL whenever a user wants a list of suggestions.
 This request will contain a profile and a location, for example: